ess-dive-workspace/essdive-workspace-guide/README.md

 ---

-## The purpose of the Community Space
+## The purpose of the Workspace
-ESS-DIVE started our GitHub Community Space to provide a location where the ESS-DIVE user community can upload documents, code, and tools related to the [ESS-DIVE data repository](http://ess-dive.lbl.gov/).
+ESS-DIVE started our GitHub Workspace to provide a location where the ESS-DIVE user workspace can upload documents, code, and tools related to the [ESS-DIVE data repository](http://ess-dive.lbl.gov/).

-We designed this meta-repository so that contributors to the Community Space can familiarize themselves with the process of contributing to an existing GitHub repository or starting their own.
+We designed this meta-repository so that contributors to the Workspace can familiarize themselves with the process of contributing to an existing GitHub repository or starting their own.
 The chapters in this repository provide visitors with information on starting up a GitHub account or repository (Chapters 1 & 2) as well as developing and publishing data reporting formats with ESS-DIVE (Chapters 3 & 4).

 ---
 ## How to contribute to this repository
 The easiest way to contribute to this repository, or any chapter within the repository, is by submitting a GitHub issue.
-We have provided a set of issue templates on our [GitHub Issues page](https://github.com/ess-dive-community/essdive-community-space-guide/issues/new/choose) which will help us track and respond to any suggestions.
+We have provided a set of issue templates on our [GitHub Issues page](https://github.com/ess-dive-workspace/essdive-workspace-space-guide/issues/new/choose) which will help us track and respond to any suggestions.

 We have based our issue templates on those used by the Darwin Core Biodiversity Standard: